refraction-networking/water/README.md

 ## Be Water

-> Empty your mind, be formless.
-Shapeless, like water.
+> Empty your mind, be formless, shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend.
 >
 > -- Bruce Lee